Dave Halley

 David Halley (born 12 October 1986) is a former Wales international rugby league footballer who played as a er and in the 2000s and 2010s.
 He plays as an amateur for Bradford Dudley Hill RLFC.

 He played at club level for the Bradford Bulls and the Wakefield Trinity Wildcats in the Super League, and the Keighley Cougars in Championship 1.
 Halley won the Bradford Bulls' 2009 Player of the Year award.

 Background

-A product of the Bradford Academy, Halley is renowned for his tremendous pace and acceleration and was a firm favourite of the Bradford fans.
+Halley was known for his pace and acceleration and was popular with the Bradford fans.